Frequently Asked Questions / Terms

 When will tickets go on sale?

-Tickets go on sale to the general public through the website at 10am on 29th January 2024 and 1 week earlier for Benefactors of the festival.
-Only those who are Benefactors in 2024 can purchase Benefactor tickets during the priority booking period of 10am on 19th January 2024 to 5pm on 25th January 2024.
+Tickets go on sale to the general public through the website at 10am on Monday 17th March 2025.
+Only those who are Benefactors in 2025 can purchase Benefactor tickets during the priority booking period of 10am on 10th March to 10pm on 16th March 2025.

 There is no need to print tickets as we have gone paperless.
 Simply provide the name that the tickets were purchased under on arrival for an event.